Is Jewish aliyah back to Israel something that Christians should encourage and support, in fulfillment of Jeremiah 16:14-16?

 Next, I believe there is something else to consider.
 The Lord said,

 3"I myself will gather the remnant of my flock out of all the countries where I have driven them and will bring them back to their pasture, where they will be fruitful and increase in number.
 4I will place shepherds over them who will tend them, and they will no longer be afraid or terrified, nor will any be missing," declares the LORD. ...
 7"So then, the days are coming," declares the LORD, "when people will no longer say, 'As surely as the LORD lives, who brought the Israelites up out of Egypt,' 8but they will say, 'As surely as the LORD lives, who brought the descendants of Israel up out of the land of the north and out of all the countries where he had banished them.'
 Then they will live in their own land."
-(Jeremiah 23:3,4,7,8)Firstly, we know that this regathering of scattered Israelites will be at the end of the age, since the Lord "will place shepherds over them who will tend them...."
-I believe that the "shepherds" will be believers in the Messiah, Yeshua, who will be transformed and glorified in various Rapture events.
+(Jeremiah 23:3,4,7,8)Firstly, we know that this regathering of scattered Israelites will be at the conclusion of the age, since the Lord "will place shepherds over them who will tend them...."
+I believe that the "shepherds" will be believers in the Messiah, Yeshua/Jesus, who will be transformed and glorified in a Rapture event or events.

 Secondly, those who are brought back to their "pastures" (Israel) "will no longer be afraid or terrified."
 Again, this seems to point to the very end of the age, after Israel's Messiah has returned, because only then will they never be afraid or terrified of their enemies again.
 The Lord will have crushed and vanquished all of their enemies.